shellyasia/www/en/docs/shelly-dimmer-gen3.md

 ## Short description

 The Shelly Dimmer Gen3 is a single-channel smart dimming controller that enables remote control of dimmable lights and dimming drivers via mobile phone, tablet, PC, or home automation systems.
-It operates standalone on a local Wi-Fi network or integrates with cloud-based home automation services.
+It operates standalone within a local Wi-Fi network or integrates with cloud-based home automation services.
 The device can be accessed, controlled, and monitored remotely from any location with internet connectivity, provided it remains connected to the Internet.

-It features an embedded Web Interface for monitoring, configuration, and control.
-The Shelly Dimmer Gen3 functions as a trailing edge dimmer switch and can be installed without a neutral wire.
+It features an embedded web interface for configuration, monitoring, and adjustment of settings.
+The Shelly Dimmer Gen3 functions as a trailing edge dimmer switch and can be used with or without a neutral wire.

 ## Main features

 - **No need for neutral:** Operates without a neutral wire.
-- **Bypass requirement:** Required when used without a neutral and the load is under 20 W. Helps eliminate residual light when the lamp is off.
+- **Bypass requirement:** Required when used without neutral and the load is under 20 W. Helps prevent residual light when the lamp is off.
-- **Groups of lights:** Supports grouping, but all lights in a group must have identical power consumption (same model and manufacturer).
+- **Groups of lights:** Supports grouping of lights—ensure all grouped lights have identical power consumption (same model and manufacturer).
 - **Bluetooth:** Complies with Bluetooth standard; supports short-range data exchange with other Bluetooth devices.
-- **BLE Gateway:** Enables communication between BLE and Wi-Fi-enabled devices.
+- **BLE Gateway:** Facilitates communication between BLE and Wi-Fi-enabled devices.
 - **Wi-Fi:** Connects to wireless networks.
 - **Wi-Fi Range extender:** Repeats and extends Wi-Fi signal coverage.
-- **Scripting:** Supports custom automation scenarios through scripts.
+- **Scripting:** Enables creation of custom automation scenarios using scripts.
-- **Basic Schedules:** Weekly schedules and routines with configurable brightness, transition duration, and dimming signal flip value.
+- **Basic Schedules:** Supports weekly schedules and routines with adjustable brightness, transition duration, and dimming signal flip value.
-- **Advanced Schedules:** Year-round detailed scheduling with time adjustments ranging from seconds to months, including brightness, transition duration, and flip value settings.
+- **Advanced Schedules:** Offers detailed year-round scheduling with time adjustments ranging from seconds to months, including brightness, transition duration, and flip value settings.
-- **Auto on/off timers:** Supports automatic timer-based switching.
+- **Auto on/off timers:** Allows setting automatic on/off times.
-- **Local actions:** Enables automation within the local Wi-Fi network, including brightness, transition duration, and flip value configurations.
+- **Local actions:** Supports automation within the local Wi-Fi network, including brightness, transition duration, and flip value adjustments.
-- **Webhooks:** Supports lightweight, event-driven automation with external devices.
+- **Webhooks:** Enables lightweight, event-driven automation and integration with external services.
-- **Compatibility:** Fully compatible with third-party home automation platforms.
+- **Compatibility:** Highly compatible with third-party home automation platforms.
 - **No hub required:** Ready for use locally or remotely via Shelly Smart Control or third-party systems.
-- **Activity log:** Maintains a detailed history of device events.
+- **Activity log:** Stores detailed history of device events.
 - **KVS (Key-Value Storage):** Provides persistent storage for key-value pairs.
 - **Safety:** Includes overcurrent, overvoltage, and power protection.
-These protections may not function correctly when used without a neutral wire.
+Note: These protections may not function properly when used without a neutral wire.
 - **Power measurement:**
   - Voltage (V), current (A), and power (W) are measurable only when used with a neutral wire.
-  - Power consumption cannot be measured without a neutral.
+  - Power consumption cannot be measured without a neutral wire.
-- **Night Mode:** Allows setting reduced brightness during nighttime hours.
+- **Night Mode:** Enables automatic reduction of brightness during nighttime hours.
-- **Transition duration:** Controls dimming speed from 0% to 100% on turn-on and 100% to 0% on turn-off.
+- **Transition duration:** Controls the time for dimming from 0% to 100% on turn-on and from 100% to 0% on turn-off.
-- **Minimum brightness on toggle On:** Sets the initial brightness level (in percent) when turning on, if current brightness is below this threshold.
+- **Minimum brightness on toggle On:** Sets the minimum brightness level (in percent) applied when turning on, if current brightness is below this threshold.
 Default: 3%.
 Not applied when explicit transitions are defined in schedules or actions.
-- **Min/Max brightness:** Adjusts the effective dimming range for finer control.
+- **Min/Max brightness:** Adjusts the dimming range for finer control over output brightness.
-- **Switch/Button input mode:** Offers flexible input control:
+- **Switch/Button input mode:** Supports flexible input control via switches and/or buttons:
   - One-button dimming
   - Dual-button dimming
 - **Button fade rate:** Controls how quickly brightness changes while holding the button(s).
 Default: 3x.
-- **Button presets:** Defines the state triggered by a double-click.
+- **Button presets:** Defines the state applied on a double-click (double-push) event.
 Default: 100%.
 - **Automatic dimming calibration:** Ensures smooth dimming across the full range.
-Must be performed on new devices, after factory reset, or following load changes.
+Must be performed:
+  - On new devices
+  - After factory reset
+  - After changing the load
+  - **Calibration triggers:**
-  - On first toggle (via physical switch/button, app, web UI, or RPC command), calibration starts automatically.
+    - First toggle (via physical switch/button, app, local UI, or RPC command)
-  - Manual initiation: Hold both buttons simultaneously for 5 seconds.
-Calibration lasts up to 2 minutes.
+    - Simultaneous long-press of both buttons for 5 seconds
-    - Success: Light turns on for 10 seconds, then turns off.
-    - Failure: Light flashes 5 times (1 sec ON / 1 sec OFF).
+  - Calibration lasts up to 2 minutes.
+On success: light turns on for 10 seconds, then turns off.
+On failure: flashes 5 times (1 sec ON / 1 sec OFF).
-- **Factory reset via switch/button:** Perform 5 consecutive toggles within 60 seconds after powering on to reset the device.
+- **Factory reset via switch/button:** Perform 5 consecutive toggles within 60 seconds after power-up to reset the device.
-- **Virtual components:** User-created dynamic components that do not exist physically on the device.
+- **Virtual components:** User-created dynamic components that do not exist physically at first.
 - **KNX:** Supports **KNXnet/IP** communication.

 ## Use cases

-- Retrofit existing lighting systems without a neutral wire while retaining current switches and wiring.
+- Retrofit existing lighting systems even without a neutral wire, preserving current switches and wiring.
-- Precisely control brightness of dimmable lights for optimal ambiance.
+- Adjust brightness of dimmable lights to achieve ideal illumination levels.
-- Create automated schedules to adjust light levels throughout the day.
+- Create smart schedules for automatic brightness adjustments throughout the day.
-- Sync lighting with sunrise and sunset times using smart schedules.
+- Sync lighting with sunrise and sunset times using intelligent scheduling.
-- Enable night mode for lower brightness during nighttime.
+- Enable night mode for reduced brightness during nighttime.
-- Integrate with third-party platforms like Home Assistant, Google Home, Alexa, and SmartThings.
+- Integrate with third-party platforms like Home Assistant, Google Home, Amazon Alexa, and Samsung SmartThings.
-- Dim lights up/down with single or double button presses.
+- Control dimming with single or double button presses.
 - Enhance safety by triggering lights automatically upon motion detection via Shelly Motion.

 ## Main applications

 - Residential
-- MDU (Multi Dwelling Units – apartments, condos, hotels, etc.)
+- MDU (Multi Dwelling Units – apartments, condominiums, hotels, etc.)
 - Light commercial (small offices, retail stores, restaurants, gas stations, etc.)
 - Government/municipal
 - University/college